There are many different learning and development opportunities for the adult social care sector and many different ways to keep the costs low.

 Massive Open Online Courses (MOOCs)

-These are free online courses which are available for anyone to enrol.
-Here are some examples: Future Learn (many of their courses are free) e.g. Dysphagia – swallowing difficulties and medicines .
-Open University – Open Learn (all of their online courses are free) e.g. Understanding Autism
+Free online courses which are available for anyone to enrol, some examples include: Future Learn (many of their courses are free) e.g. Dysphagia – swallowing difficulties and medicines Open University – Open Learn (all of their online courses are free) e.g. Understanding Autism

 Next steps